 The Princess Royal formally opened the Materials Recycling Facility in Wandsworth.

 Following one of the longest public inquiry processes for a waste management facility in the country, permission was finally given for Cory to build an energy from waste plant on the banks of the Thames at Belvedere.

 Cory signed a £700 million 30-year contract with the Western Riverside Waste Authority (WRWA) securing the river operations.
 This included the funding of a five-year £5 million waste minimisation and awareness campaign and development of an 84,000 tonnes-per-annum Materials Recycling Facility.

 Work started on rebuilding the City of London’s transfer station at Walbrook Wharf.

 Cory Waste Management won a tender to transport and dispose of half a million tonnes of waste a year for the GLC.
 This saw the launch of the containerised waste transport which thrives today.

-Cory sells its coal and oil distribution business and creates Cory Waste Management.
+Cory sold its coal and oil distribution business and created Cory Waste Management.

 Cory acquired Thames and General Lighterage, which made it by far the largest carrier of waste on the River Thames.

 Cory had modernised its coal and oil distribution operations.
 By early 1970s Cory was distributing 216 million gallons of oil annually.